Origin : Dominican Republic

 More info about purchasing Ashton Cabinet cigars...

-The Ashton Cabinet Selection No. 6 is another masterpiece made by Pepin Garcia and family.
+The Ashton Cabinet Selection No. 6 is another masterpiece made by the Fuente family.
 According to the Ashton website:

 The Ashton Cabinet is the “White Burgundy” of cigars.
 “White Burgundy” gets its rich complex taste from the soil and aging of the grape in French oak barrels.
 The Cabinet’s 4 to 5 year old Dominican filler blend has a rich, complex and well rounded taste.
 The extraordinary Connecticut shade wrapper is aged for an extra year and has an elegant palamino color resulting in a smooth and creamy flavor.
 The Ashton Cabinet includes no less than six different tobaccos and ends with a “big finish.”
 Seven years pass from seedling to finished cigar before Ashton Cabinet is brought to fruition and presented for your smoking pleasure.

 The Ashton Cabinet Selection series is offered in eleven different vitolas.